mccright/rand-notes/AI-ML-Notes.md

 ## Some Definitions:

 * *Common Sense* "It's the unspoken, implicit knowledge that you and I have.
-It's so obvious that we often don’t talk about it."
+It's so obvious that we often don't talk about it."
 [Interview with Yejin Choi](https://www.nytimes.com/interactive/2022/12/26/magazine/yejin-choi-interview.html)
 * *Common Sense* is the basic level of 'practical' knowledge and reasoning concerning everyday situations and events that are commonly shared among most people.
 It is essential for humans to live and interact with each other in a reasonable and safe way.
 [Yejin Choi](https://homes.cs.washington.edu/~yejin/) [at](https://homes.cs.washington.edu/~msap/acl2020-commonsense/slides/01%20-%20Intro.pdf)  *Common Sense* is a difficult challenge and integration into AI implementations still suffer from:
   * *Common sense inferences* are about predicting new information that is likely to be true based on partially available information.
 [Yejin Choi](https://homes.cs.washington.edu/~yejin/) at: [https://homes.cs.washington.edu/~msap/acl2020-commonsense/slides/01%20-%20Intro.pdf](https://homes.cs.washington.edu/~msap/acl2020-commonsense/slides/01%20-%20Intro.pdf)
   * *Common sense* is essential for humans to live and interact with each other in a reasonable and safe way, and it is essential for AI to understand human needs and actions better.
 [Yejin Choi](https://homes.cs.washington.edu/~yejin/) at: [https://homes.cs.washington.edu/~msap/acl2020-commonsense/slides/01%20-%20Intro.pdf](https://homes.cs.washington.edu/~msap/acl2020-commonsense/slides/01%20-%20Intro.pdf)